yankh764/mdoc/README.md

 # Mdoc - A command-line tool for managing your documents
-This program is dedicated to all the command-line lovers that also has lots of documents and
+This program is dedicated to all the command-line lovers that also has lots of documents or
 files to handle and read.
 Mdoc is an improved version of my [Bash Script](https://github.com/yankh764/rdoc) written in C.
-I started devoloping it just out of boredom and of course because I love writing code -especially in C-.
+I started devoloping it just out of boredom and of course because I love writing code.

 ## Main Features